 Warranty and Durability

-Premium AR coatings typically come with 1-2 year warranties covering delamination and crazing (coating failure).
+Premium AR coatings typically come with 1–2 year warranties covering delamination and crazing (coating failure).
 Budget AR may have no warranty.
-If a patient complains about AR coating peeling or crazing, check if it's under warranty—most manufacturers will replace defective coatings.
-Proper care prevents most AR coating problems, but manufacturing defects occasionally occur.
+If a patient complains about AR coating peeling or crazing, check if it is under warranty — most manufacturers will replace defective coatings.

 When to Recommend AR Coatings